 - a heavyweight Euro Pallet

 - a hammer and a crowbar for dismantling

-- two tins of high gloss white, exterior, non-drip paint for wood and paint brushes
+- two tins of high gloss white, exterior, non-drip paint for wood

 - white spirit for cleaning

 - an electric drill and drill bits for wood

 - 50mm (2in) nails and single thread yellow zinc passivated screws 5 x 40mm (1/5 x 1 1/2 in)